No Taxation Without Representation Campaign

 If the probation is for a misdemeanor conviction, or a conviction under the First Offender Act, then you are eligible to vote.
-You are not eligible to vote on probation for a felony until the sentence is complete, and the fines and/or fees are paid.
+You are not eligible to vote on probation for a felony until the sentence is complete.

 By election day, you must be at least 18 years old, and have a photo ID.
 You must be a U.S. citizen, a Georgia resident, and have not been declared mentally incompetent.

 You can apply online here.
 You can also go to your local registration or election office, the public library, public assistance office, recruitment office, schools, and other government offices for a mail-in form.

 You are not required to provide any criminal history documentation to register to vote.
 Granted, some people have been wrongfully removed from registration due to their criminal record, so securing a Certificate of Sentence Completion from the Department of Community Supervision can help establish that you are eligible to vote.